Catfish Etouffee

 Instructions

-1. Rinse fish and pat dry.
-Season on both sides with seasoned salt, black pepper, Old Bay and Creole or Cajun seasoning; set aside.
+1. Give the catfish a quick rinse and pat it dry with paper towels.
+Season both sides of each fillet with seasoned salt, black pepper, Old Bay, and Creole or Cajun seasoning.
+Set aside while the pan heats.

-6. Begin stirring in 3 cups of the stock or water with base until fully incorporated, adding the additional stock as needed for desired consistency.
+6. Slowly whisk in 3 cups of your stock or water and chicken base, stirring until the mixture is smooth.
+Add more stock as needed to reach your preferred gravy consistency.

-9. Spoon some of the gravy over the top of the fish, cover and cook on a low simmer for 15 minutes.
+9. Spoon a bit of the gravy over the top of the fillets.
+Cover the skillet and let it simmer on low for about 15 minutes.

-10. To serve, use a wide spatula to carefully transfer whole fillets over hot steamed rice, buttered noodles, mashed potatoes or grits.
+10. To serve, use a wide spatula to carefully lift each fillet and place it over hot rice, noodles, mashed potatoes, or grits.

 Nutrition Information